 Leadership is not about title.
 It’s a way of thinking, feeling and acting.
-Great Leaders walk the talk, NOT talk the talk.
+Great leaders walk the talk, NOT talk the talk.
 When people follow their leader not because they have to, but because they want to then they truly have skin in the game.
 May this list of powerful leadership quotes inspire, motivate and push you to strive for greatness.

 Jack Welch was the youngest CEO of GE at 41 years of age.
-During his 2 decades at GE he presided over a 4,000% increase in the share price.
+During his 2 decades at GE, he presided over a 4,000% increase in the share price.

 What’s fascinating is that despite all the challenges the business faced when he joined, within his first 100 days of office one of the things he did was to set up a Leadership Academy.
 Now with so many things which could have grabbed his attention why did he make this one of his top goals?
 Because Jack Welch recognised that to get GE to where he wanted to take it he needed a bench strength of Leadership capability.
 The increased share price was not his primary focus – that was the by-product.
-His focus was developing Leadership capability and how many Leaders who served under his tenure would go on to run Fortune 500 businesses or businesses on the main stock markets of the world.
-Jack Welch was living embodiment of his quote.
+His focus was on developing Leadership capability and how many Leaders who served under his tenure would go on to run Fortune 500 businesses or businesses on the main stock markets of the world.
+Jack Welch was a living embodiment of his quote.

 Jim Rohn was one of the most influential motivational speakers, influencing many people all over the world.
 He mentored the powerful motivational speaker Tony Robbins.
 I love John’s quote and his explanation as to what it means…